About FightThis

 FightThis is honest about what it is: a drafting tool.
 We help you write a letter you could write yourself with enough time and research.
 We just make it faster and more precise.
 We cite real statutes (not fabricated ones).
 We don't claim to be lawyers.
 We don't guarantee outcomes.
 We tell you when your situation is above our pay grade and you need a real attorney.

-Press and partnerships
+Press & partnerships

 If you're a journalist, patient advocacy organization, legal aid clinic, or consumer protection researcher interested in what we're building — reach out.
 We're interested in partnerships that put this tool in front of people who need it most.